Guidance on Committee Fees and Expenses

 Please note that your car must be insured for business use.
 Comprehensive insurance will not be insisted upon, but members should note that no liability will be accepted in the event of any accident, damage, injury or death or in respect of risks not covered by their insurance policies

-Employees should only travel by taxi where there is no viable public transport alternative or the cost will be lower than parking and / or public transport costs.
-Exceptions may be allowed, for example, as a reasonable adjustment for staff with a mobility disability or for health and safety reasons or for employees travelling alone at night.
+Members should only travel by taxi where there is no viable public transport alternative or the cost will be lower than parking and / or public transport costs.
+Exceptions may be allowed, for example, as a reasonable adjustment for members with a mobility disability or for health and safety reasons or for members travelling alone at night.
 FSA central contracts with taxi providers should be used where available.
-Expenses incurred using taxis and other forms of public transport or car parking costs may be reimbursed through the expenses procedure.
+Expenses incurred using taxis and other forms of public transport or car parking costs may be reimbursed through the claims procedure.

 The maximum allowance for various locations is as follows: